RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 > **Some mutators do not work as expected sometimes.**
 >
-> Yep RavenM is not really compatible with them, as their script's logic cannot work in multiplayer well.
+> Yep, RavenM is not really compatible with them, as their script's logic cannot work in multiplayer well.

 > **I can't save the map in my Map Editor**
 >
 > Please disable RavenM first.
 This issue maybe fixed in future.

+> **What is build id (or client id)**
+>
+> It is a tag to sort the game environments that players are using, according to your Ravenfield version(Community edition only) and plugin version).
+>
+> This stuff is used to make sure clients are compatible with each other.
+>
+> For community edition, the client id is calculated like this following, including  game version(`EA32`), plugin version(`0-9`), and plugin uuid(`3d5fec24`) that linked with exact plugin version:
+>
+> `EA32-0-9-3d5fec24`